Collaborative real-time editor: History of key products

 The first instance of a collaborative real-time editor was demonstrated by Douglas Engelbart in 1968, in The Mother of All Demos.
 Widely available implementations of the concept took decades to appear.

 A piece of software called Instant Update was released for the classic Mac OS in 1991 from ON Technology.
 It allowed real-time editing of a single document by multiple users over a LAN and relied on a workgroup server.

+A collaborative spreadsheet, Quickoffice Conference, was demonstrated at COMDEX 2001, developed by Jeff Musa of Cutting Edge Software.
+The software was designed to allow peer-to-peer and peer-to-multi-peer conferencing and collaboration capabilities and operated on the Palm OS mobile platform.

 Interest in real-time collaborative editing over the internet led to the development of MoonEdit and SubEthaEdit in the 2003-2005 time frame, followed soon after by Gobby.

 With the introduction of Ajax technology and the "content editable" function in browsers, web-based collaborative editing in real-time developed as part of the Web 2.0 phenomenon around 2005.
 In particular, a product called Writely saw explosive user growth and was bought by Google in March 2006 (what became known as Google Docs and later renamed to Google Drive).
 It provided simultaneous edits on the entirety of a document, though changes from other users were only reflected after the client program polling the server (every half-minute or so).
 Another early web-based solution was JotSpotLive, in which line-by-line simultaneous editing was available in near-realtime.
 However, after Google's purchase of parent company JotSpot in November 2006, the site was closed.
 Google Sites was launched in February 2007 as a refactoring of JotSpot, but it lacks the multi-user real-time abilities of JotLive.
 The Synchroedit (rich text) and MobWrite (plain text) projects are two, more recent, open source attempts to fill the gap in real-time browser-based collaborative editing, though still unable to achieve true real-time performance, especially on a large scale architecture.